 Marina di Pisa – the perfect Tuscan beach town?

 Lying on the west bank of the Arno River, Marina di Pisa used to be a bustling holiday destination for Italians, but when I visited in the middle of June, it was extremely quiet.
 Marina di Pisa has a population of less than 4000, and with its lonely promenade, buildings with peeling paint and quaint cafes serving espressos to handfulls of elderly Italian men, there is a real sense that Marina di Pisa is the land that time forgot, but that’s all part of its charm, and it makes a wonderful change from the overtourism seen in places such as Rome and Venice.

 The first port of call for Helene and I when we got to Marina di Pisa was the beach.
 The area of coast closest to where the bus stops is stony, with craggy white rocks giving way to smaller pebbles.
 This beach is free to use and there were a few local families who had set up camp for the day and were enjoying the early summer sun.

 However, living in Southeast Asia for 18 months has turned me into somewhat of a beach snob, and so I was determined to find some sand – Helene’s only requirement was somewhere that she could rent a parasol – her pale skin means that she needs to be super careful not to turn into a lobster, and so when we found an area that had both, we were sold.

 Exploring Marina di Pisa – Villa Santa

-After we’d sunned ourselves for a few hours, we decided to wander around and see what Marina di Pisa was all about.
+After we’d sunned ourselves for a few hours, we decided to wander around and see what the town of Marina di Pisa was all about.
 As we ambled along the promenade, taking pictures admiring the buildings, which were somewhat dilapidated but had once been beautiful, we stumbled upon a gateway that opened onto some type of religious garden.